A Revitalized Transportation Network that Makes the City Work for Everyone

 Currently, the mayor has limited power with the MTA, holding only four board seats.
 By creating a stronger partnership with the MTA, we can ensure ridership on the subways, buses, and paratransit is supported.
 We must increase oversight on MTA capital plan prioritization, operations planning, and work to increase governance authority through the addition of Board seats.

 New Yorkers are the main customers of the MTA subways and bus system; the City government must play a larger role to ensure that new and ongoing projects are delivered for New York City residents.
 We are proposing formal mayoral meetings with the head of New York City Transit to discuss key priorities and operational issues, especially in historically underserved areas, and partnering with Senate and Assembly Chairs of Corporations, Commissions and Authorities to discuss City priorities and get updates on the current projects.
 We would establish strong relationships with state and local elected officials representing New York City districts to ensure they hold the MTA accountable at the state level.

 The mayor has the opportunity to use their bully pulpit to encourage collaboration between the city, state, and federal governments.
 As the MTA is experiencing a major financial deficit, aid from the federal government is more important than ever.
 Downstate New York accounts for 8% of the country’s GDP, which translates to great bargaining power.
 We can use that power to bring funding to the MTA by lobbying for federal tax dollars and ensuring that the sources of funding are dedicated to City priorities.

 In light of the COVID-19 pandemic, we must come up with new ways to increase funding.
-Some examples include value capture, and a Marijuana Tax are worth consideration.
+Some examples worth considering include value capture and a Marijuana Tax.
 State law allows for value capture but we will recommend that every future expansion project use value capture as part of its funding.